-Every morning, before the city had fully begun to move, the boy woke on the same park bench near Madison Square.
+Every morning, before the city had fully decided what kind of day it wanted to be, the boy woke on the same park bench near Madison Square.

-He was seven years old, barefoot most days unless someone had handed him shoes that lasted more than a week, and thin enough that hunger seemed to have shaped his whole body.
-He slept curled on his side, one arm under his head, as if even in sleep he understood how little space in the world belonged to him.
+He was eleven years old, thin enough that hunger seemed to have carved its own shape into him, and usually barefoot unless someone had given him shoes sturdy enough to last more than a few days.
+He slept curled on one side with one arm tucked under his head, as if even in sleep he understood how little space in the world belonged to him.

-When he opened his eyes, he always looked up first.
+When he opened his eyes, he always looked upward first.

-The sky above New York was never the same color twice.
-Some mornings it was pearl gray, some mornings pale blue, some mornings heavy with rain.
+The sky above New York was never the same two mornings in a row.
+Some days it was pearl gray.
+Some days pale blue.
+Some days it pressed down with the weight of rain.

 “Good morning,” he whispered to it all the same.

-Then he sat up slowly, rubbed the stiffness from his legs, and spoke as if someone patient were listening.
+Then he sat up slowly, rubbed feeling back into his legs, and spoke as if someone kind and patient might still be listening.

 “I need food today.
 If you can.”